 Sexual Violence is defined as a physical sexual act or acts perpetrated against a person's will or perpetrated where a person is incapable of giving consent.
-A number of different acts fall into the category of sexual violence including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.
+Several different acts fall into the category of sexual violence including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.